biyacraft/Drought-forecasting-from-satellite-image-using-ML/README.md

 The model was developed and trained using TensorFlow 2.
 We use CNNs based on an EfficientNet algorithm (https://github.com/google/automl/tree/master/efficientnetv2#readme).
 EfficientNet is a convolutional neural network architecture and scaling method that uniformly scales all dimensions of depth/width/resolution using a compound coefficient.
 Efficient net models use neural architecture search (NAS) to jointly optimize model size and training speed, and are scaled up in a way for faster training and inference speed.

 # Drought prediction
+The results displayed are:
+"Looks like your region is likely suffering from drought ", "Looks like your region is at risk of drought. ", "Looks like your region is not suffering from a drought.", "Looks like your region is healthy"